se-edu/learningresources/contents/uix/refining-ux-skills.md

 1. [Singapore Lean Startup Circle](https://www.meetup.com/Singapore-Lean-Startup-Circle/)
 1. [Singapore Dribbble Meetup](https://www.facebook.com/groups/dribbble.sg/)

-If you are concerned with how to find the right mentor, check out below articles which offer some tips on how to select the right mentor for yourself.
+If you are concerned with how to find the right mentor, check out below articles that offer tips on how to select the right mentor for yourself.
 1. [How to Find a UX Mentor](https://www.uxbeginner.com/how-to-find-a-ux-mentor/)
 1. [How (and Why) You Want to Find a Great Design Mentor](https://medium.com/@myplanet/how-and-why-you-want-to-find-a-great-design-mentor-6faa7c0fffd9)